abnerrjo/BlogSourceCode/source/_posts/2015-10-11-parallel-genetic-algorithm-in-c-plus-plus-using-tbb.markdown

 }
 ```

 That's a piece of cake.
 The next step is to create our own definition of the fitness function.
-It seems which simply substituing the value of 'x' on the polynomial expression will be enough.
+It seems that simply substituing the value of 'x' on the polynomial expression will be enough.
 The closer the result it is to zero, the fitter the solution.
 As we are dealing with a minimization problem, we have to be careful to prevent negative values.

 ``` C++ root_finder.cpp
 float getFitness(float* chromosome)